piraces/dotnex/README.md

 Options:
-  -v, --version <version>        Version of the tool to use -f, --framework <framework>    Target framework for the tool -?, -h, --help                 Show help and usage information
+  -v, --version <version>        Version of the tool to use -f, --framework <framework>    Target framework for the tool -r, --remove-cache             Flag to remove the local cache before running the tool (can be run without tool) -?, -h, --help                 Show help and usage information
 ```